Linlithgow (Scottish Parliament constituency)

-Linlithgow is a constituency of the Scottish Parliament (Holyrood) covering part of the council area of West Lothian.
-It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It is also one of nine constituencies in the Lothian electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Linlithgow was a constituency of the Scottish Parliament covering part of the council area of West Lothian.
+Under the additional-member system used for elections to the Scottish Parliament, the seat elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election, and was also one of nine constituencies in the Lothian electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

+As a result of the second periodic review of Scottish Parliament boundaries in 2025, the constituency was abolished ahead of the 2026 Scottish Parliament election.
+Most of the area became part of the new constituency of Bathgate, however the actual town of Linlithgow was joined with areas of Falkirk to form the new seat of Falkirk East and Linlithgow.

-The seat has been held by Fiona Hyslop of the Scottish National Party since the 2011 Scottish Parliament election.
+The seat was held by Fiona Hyslop of the Scottish National Party from the 2011 Scottish Parliament election until its abolition.